ClickerMonkey/rez/README.md

 - `http.ResponseWriter`: The outgoing response.
 - `http.Request`: The incoming request.
 - `rez.Router`: The reference to the router where the middleware was used or the route was defined on.
-- `rez.Param[P]`: A generic wrapper which holds the struct that is parsed from the path parameters.
-If the path is `/task/{taskID}` and the struct is `type TaskParams struct { TaskID int }` the `TaskID` property will be populated from the value in the URL.
+- `rez.Path[P]`: A generic wrapper which holds the struct that is parsed from the path parameters.
+If the path is `/task/{taskID}` and the struct is `type TaskPath struct { TaskID int }` the `TaskID` property will be populated from the value in the URL.
 - `rez.Query[Q]`: A generic wrapper which holds the struct that is parsed from the query string.
 If the url is `?message=Hi&times=4` and the struct is `type MyQuery struct { Message string, Times int }` the Message and Times fields will be populated from the query string.
 - `rez.Header[H]`: A generic wrapper which holds the struct that is parsed from the headers.
 - `rez.Body[B]`: A generic wrapper which holds the type that is parsed from the request body.
 - `rez.Request[B, P, Q]`: A generic wrapper which holds the body, params, and query structs that are to be parsed from the request.
+- `rez.Validator`: A validator for the route or middleware.
+- `api.Operation`: The operation (route only).
+- `rez.MiddlewareNext`: Invoke the next handler (middleware only).

 There are a few other methods to get other injectable values.
 1. Use `rez.Site.Scope` to set global values and providers.
 2. Implement `rez.Injectable`.
 3. Use `rez.Router.DefineBody(bodies...)` to define types that will only be used as arguments that should come from the request body.
-4. Use `rez.Router.DefineParam(params...)` to define types that will only be used as arguments that should come from the request path parameters.
+4. Use `rez.Router.DefinePath(paths...)` to define types that will only be used as arguments that should come from the request path parameters.
 5. Use `rez.Router.DefineQuery(queries...)` to define types that will only be used as arguments that should come from the request query parameters.
 6. Use `rez.Router.DefineHeader(headers...)` to define types that will only be used as arguments that should come from the request headers.
 7. Use `*deps.Scope` as an argument in middleware and `Set` or `Provide` other values that the following handlers will be able to receive.